EvobyteDigitalBiology/readstore/README.md

 You need a license key for using ReadStore Basic, please check the [ReadStore website](https://evo-byte.com/readstore-get-started/) for more information or reach out to license@evo-byte.com

-Tutorials and Intro Videos: https://www.youtube.com/@evobytedigitalbio
+Start with the ReadStore Intro and **Tutorials**: https://www.youtube.com/@evobytedigitalbio

 Blog posts and How-Tos: https://evo-byte.com/blog/